Krakow Itinerary

 The complete Krakow experience with a day trip to Auschwitz-Birkenau or the Tatra Mountains, deep dives into Kazimierz, Nowa Huta, and all the hidden gems.

-Everything you need to plan the perfect trip to Krakow, from food and transport to budgets and accommodation.
+Everything you need to plan the perfect trip — from food and transport to budgets and accommodation.

 Food Guide